Medical certificate?

 What is involved?

+A 3rd class medical is meant to ensure you are healthy enough to be a pilot.
 As of 2012, the FAA has moved to an online medical application, MedExpress.
 Be careful in filling out the online application and refer to the online help.
 You should submit the application prior to your appointment and print the form out and bring to your appointment.
 At the doctor’s office, you’ll also be asked to give a urine sample (diabetes screening).
 The doctor will look over your application and make sure it is filled out fully and properly.
 The examination will include an eye test, a test of your reflexes, listening to your lungs, checking your heart rate and blood pressure, and the general poking and prodding you expect during most physical examinations.

 Dr. Riffenburgh’s Airman Exams are $90 and available Tuesdays & Thursdays.